pablogonzales2009/minesweeper-source-code/README.md

+# this probably isnt legal (doubt ms will care about some program made in 1990 anyways)
 # Minesweeper Source Code
-The minesweeper source code from the Windows NT 4.0 leak
+The (old) minesweeper source code from the Windows NT 4.0 leak